 All legal aspects surrounding biosimilars & biologics in Argentina.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. Are biosimilar medicines considered the same as generic medicines in your country?

 No, biosimilar medicines have their own legal regime.
 ANMAT does not use any specific term such as “biosimilar” or “biocomparable”, but defines this type of biological medicines as: “medicinal specialties of biological origin whose proposed quali-quantitative composition, therapeutic indications and route of administration, originate in other medicinal specialties of biological origin authorized and registered with the national health authority or other regulatory health authority (reference biological medicine), about which there is evidence of its commercialization and sufficient characterization of its risk-benefit profile”.

 2. Are all biologic medicines, including biosimilar medicines patentable in your country?

 New molecules and new processes for preparing them are deemed patentable as a general principle.
 There are no specific rules or case law in connection with the patentability of biosimilars.
 In any case, it should be borne in mind that several inventions related to biological medicines or biosimilars are excluded from patentability.
 Methods of treatment, for instance, are excluded from patentability under the Argentine Patent Law.
 Also, the Patent Office’s Patentability Guidelines severely restrict the patentability of inventions in the pharma field such as compositions and formulations, dosage regimes, selection inventions and second medical uses.

 3. Is there a specific regulatory framework for the marketing authorization of biosimilar medicines in your country?
 If yes, what is the regulatory framework for the authorization of biosimilar medicines?